 2. Sophisticated Rate Limiting

-Advanced Rate Limiting provides granular control over authentication attempts:
+Advanced Rate Limiting gives security teams granular control over authentication attempts:

 - Limits attempts based on multiple criteria